ben-marlin/jframedemo/src/main/README.md

 Copy the constructor across.
 Rename it appropriately.

 Copy the main method across.
-Change the class name from JFrameGraphics to whatever your new class is called.
+Make sure your new class is not called `JFrameGraphics`, but whatever your new file is called.

 Note: Both of those methods should be inside the body of your new class.

 ### DrawingPanel

-Copy DrawingPanel across after the end of your JFrame code.
+Copy the `DrawingPanel` class across after the end of your JFrame code.
 It has to be outside the last curly brace.
+This is a `private` class that is used directly by the class above it.

 ### Test it!